javigallego4/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

+Hi, this is my personal website !
+Here, you can get to know me a little better. **Welcome!**

 I am Francisco Javier, currently at my last year of university studies.
 I consider myself to be an open, motivated and compromised person but, above all, a **problem solver**.

-Here, you can get to know me a little better. **Welcome!**
+Apart from my studies and courses, and among other things, I dedicate some of my spare time to develop various **projects related to Machine Learning**.
+Moreover, I'm participating in some **Data Science competitions**.
+They are based on real-world problems from different fields.
+Most of what I've told previously is publicly available in my [Kaggle Profile](https://www.kaggle.com/javigallego).

  {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.